We are rightly proud of the

 achievements of our Sixth

-The Ecclesbourne School Sixth Form is -proudly- a broad entry Sixth Form with a tradition of high academic achievement.
-In the face of challenging linear examinations, we are thrilled and very proud of our students' continued success.
+The Ecclesbourne School Sixth Form is -proudly- a broad entry Sixth Form with an established tradition of high academic achievement.
+We are thrilled and very proud of our students' continued success.
 Our positive outcomes are a direct result of committed learners, skilful and dedicated staff and the incredible support we receive from parents and carers.

 |A* - C